inidaname/torre_challenge/readme.md

 * On User's profile click the connection button
 * This will load a modal to search for connections
 * Result can be sorted by name or weight.

+A progress log for this project can be found [here](./progresslog.md)